THE BASIC FACTS and INFORMATION ABOUT SOLAR ENERGY

 QUICK REFERENCE INFORMATION ABOUT SUN

 The Sun just like probably all stars, consists mainly of hydrogen and heliumis.
 High pressure and temperature in the Sun's core cause hydrogen atoms to break up.
 Their nuclei then combine forming helium nuclei.
 This process is called nuclear fusion.
 In this reaction, the resulting atoms have less internal energy than the starting particles.
 Since energy is conserved, the balance of it is released in the form of heat, photons and other particles.
 The photons are constantly intercepted, absorbed and re-emitted by surrounding molecules.
 Eventually they reach the surface and emitted to outer space.
-As we metioned above, this emission is referred to as radiated solar energy.
+As we mentioned above, this emission is referred to as radiated solar energy.

 In conclusion, below is a brief summary of information about the Sun.